RoboticAgents/course-information/community_guidelines.md

 ### Violations
 - Depending on the severity of the violation, the class will determine the corrective action.
-- Late work multiples times verbal warning.
+- Showing up for class late multiple times verbal warning.